tabilab-dip/dip-docs/docs/source/output_tutorial.rst

     :linenos:

     {
-        "text": "Text output of the system"
+        "text": "Text output of the system",
-        "brat_standoff": "If you use annotated output (e.g. in dependency parsers etc.), and the developer decides to return in standoff format"
-        "brat_conll": "If we use annotated output but developer returns conll format" }
+        "brat_standoff": "If you use annotated output (e.g. in dependency parsers etc.), and the developer decides to return in standoff format", "brat_conll": "If we use annotated output but developer returns conll format" }